Noidea24/Clean-Square/README.md

 # Clean-Square
 This is a mod to change the LCD and web UI of a Waveshare 1.3" lcd hat running pwnagotchi
 --------------
+This mod is aimed at jayofelony's latest pwnagotchi-torch image.
+It uses python 3.9.
 I do not have a pisugar/ups, gps, rtc, etc. so this UI is not optimized for the display of plugins such as clock, battery level, etc. I Might get the hardware and update this later.

 minor error on boot, This is just a fork and not an entire rework of the code, so this error still occurs since we are not using a background image.
 ```